gntoni/rcFiles/README.md

 ## rc files Usage

-To use this files clone this repository and create symbolic links replacing the original rcFiles and pointing to these files.
+The recommended way to use this package is to clone it onto the root folder and run `stow .` to create symbolic links in the root folder pointing to the files in the repo.

-Example:  ln -s /home/user/rcFiles/vimrc /home/user/.vimrc

 ## system_config.bash Usage